DIALOG

 Users can seamlessly find their past activity and filter accordingly.
 If the user is unable to easily access their health stats then there is no point in logging the data to begin with.

-I wanted to ensure that verbiage and IA aligned with users’ expectations.
+Ensuring that verbiage and IA aligned with users’ expectations.

 I found there were 3 main issues that were causing users delays and confusion when trying to complete their tasks: